tablexi/tablexi_dev-generators/README.md

 bundle exec rails g tablexi_dev:all
 ```

-Install just the ones you want:
+Or install only the ones you want:

 ```bash
 bundle exec rails g tablexi_dev:git_hook